Agnieszka Brzozowska, University of Warsaw, Poland

 Papers published: 30th September, 2017

-Papers should be submitted before the end of 31st May, 2017 to JEMI via our Manuscript Center.
+Papers should be submitted before the end of 31st May, 2017 (the Call is closed) to JEMI via our Manuscript Center.
 They will undergo a double-blind review and must be in sufficient detail for the referees to judge their meaning and value.
 Submissions must be in English, should normally be no more than 15 pages in length (up to 8,000 words), and follow the submission requirements posted on the JEMI website at http://jemi.edu.pl/pl/submission.html.
 Notifications of acceptance or rejection will be sent to authors within less than two months.

 - Burrell, G., & Morgan, G. (1979).
 Sociological paradigms and Organizational Analysis.
 London: Heinemann.